Lesley Webber: 1973–84

-Lesley came to Port Charles in March 1973 and immediately joined the staff at General Hospital.
-Florence Gray became one of Lesley's first patients.
-Florence was suffering from stomach ulcers, which she thought were caused by her troubled marriage with Gordon Gray.
-She started seeing psychiatrist Peter Taylor.
-Florence told Peter about her husband's affair with one of her students years earlier and how he had gotten her pregnant but unfortunately the child died at birth.
-Peter told Lesley about Florence's history and was shocked to find out that she was that very student who had the affair with Gordon.
-He re-entered Lesley's life and confessed his love to her.
-Gordon was about to leave Florence and start a new life with Lesley.
-She asked Dr. Steve Hardy to be taken off the case.
-Lesley convinced Gordon to stay with his wife.
-She was then tormented by the memories of giving birth, and losing her daughter.
+Florence Gray is one of Lesley's first patients at General Hospital.
+She suffers from stomach ulcers, which she blames on her troubled marriage with Gordon Gray.
+Florence starts seeing psychiatrist Peter Taylor.
+Florence tells Peter about her husband's affair with one of her students years earlier, in which the student had become pregnant and given birth to a child who died soon after.
+Peter tells Lesley about Florence's history and she reveals that she is the student Gordon had the affair with.
+Gordon re-enters Lesley's life and confesses his love to her, preparing to leave Florence and start a new life with Lesley.
+Lesley asks Dr. Steve Hardy to be taken off Florence's case, and convinces Gordon to stay with his wife.
+She is then tormented by the memory of giving birth and losing her daughter.